UConn Huskies football: Bob Diaco era (2014–2016)

-Return to Independence
+Second Randy Edsall era (2017–2021)

 Following a 3–9 third season with the Huskies, Diaco was terminated at the end of the 2016 season.
 His replacement, Randy Edsall, returning to the program after six years, would not find similar success in his second go-around.
 In 2019, after several years of losing records with a $41 million sports created deficit, UConn made the choice to leave the AAC and rejoin the current edition of the Big East.
-This is seemingly a basketball move because the Big East does not have football.
-The path will be to play as an independent.
+This was seemingly a basketball move because the Big East does not have football.
+The path would be to play as an independent.

-The UConn football team left The American and became independent in August 2020 as a result of UConn's other sports rejoining the Big East, which does not sponsor football.
+The UConn football team left the American and became independent in August 2020 as a result of UConn's other sports rejoining the Big East, which does not sponsor football.
 UConn cancelled their 2020 season due to the COVID-19 pandemic.
 Their first season competing independently was in 2021.
 After three straight losing campaigns and a season cancelled by the COVID-19 pandemic in 2020, Edsall elected to retire after a 0–2 start in 2021.

+Jim Mora era (2022–present)

 To replace Edsall, UConn hired Jim L. Mora.
 In his first season with the team, Mora would lead the Huskies to a surprising 6–6 regular season record, highlighted by an upset victory over then-No. 19 Liberty.
 Bowl-eligible for the first time since 2015, UConn was selected to play in the 2022 Myrtle Beach Bowl against Marshall, in a rematch of their last bowl game.
+In the 2024 season, UConn had an 8–4 record, their first winning season since 2010.
+They were invited to compete in the Fenway Bowl against North Carolina.
+They would go on to defeat North Carolina in a 27-14 victory to win their first bowl game since 2009.

 Academics

 In 2010, Connecticut had 16 players named to the Big East All-Academic Football Team, an honor which requires a cumulative Grade Point Average (GPA) of at least a 3.0 in a minimum of two semesters.

 And several times UConn was ranked as one of the top bowl teams in the country per the annual Graduation Gap Bowl report.

-In 2015, the team was honored by AF Coaches Assoc. for academic achievement and the 990 single year APR score in 2014–15 under head coach Diaco was also the highest in school history.
+In 2015, the team was honored by AF Coaches Assoc. for academic achievement, and the 990 single-year APR score in 2014–15 under head coach Diaco was also the highest in school history.